-Unprotected sexual relations are the big reason for being affected with Chlamydia, and every other sexually transmitted disease.
+Unprotected sexual relations are the big reason for being affected by Chlamydia, and every other sexually transmitted disease.
 Be it anal, oral, or vaginal, the moment a bodily fluid that has the infection locates its way to a different human’s body, that other man or woman will immediately possess the infection.
 Chlamydia is not choosy when considering its victims.
-All is susceptible to harm.
+All are susceptible to harm.

 Consult with a doctor to have more information about Chlamydia or any STD.
 Obtain a Chlamydia test to make sure whether you have the illness or not.
 Awareness, accountability, and education execute significant tasks in the deterrence of its spread, so we better perform our share and help prevent the spread of this affliction.